 GRADES: Pre-K, K, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, & 12

 In Africa life moves to the beat.
 Make rhythm the soundtrack of YOUR life.
-Students will begin making noise on stick and hand drums.
+We begin by asking ourselves the question, What is rhythm? and discover the answer together, exploring sounds, making noise, using stick and hand drums.
 Through bodily kinesthetic rhythm and structured drumming, students realize rhythm is in us all.

 Max Participants: 20

-Duration: 45 minutes to 75 minutes per class/session.
-4 days needed with each class/group for residency.
+Duration: 4-5 days needed with each class/group for residency.
+Each session is 45-75 mins

 Special Requirements: